M-Files/Developer-Portal/Built-In/index.md

 title: M-Files' Built-In Functionality
 includeInSearch: true
 breadcrumb: Built-In
+excerpt: As well as APIs and Frameworks allowing developers to extend M-Files' functionality, or to integrate it with other systems, M-Files also provides a number of built-in technologies that developers can utilise to streamline customer implementations.
 ---

-As well as APIs and Frameworks allowing developers to extend M-Files' functionality, or to integrate it with other systems, M-Files also provides a number of built-in technologies that developers can utilise to streamline customer implementations.

 ## VBScript